7 Supplements That Vegans Should Take

 Iodine serves to synthesize the thyroid gland hormones T3 and T4.
 These, in turn, regulate energy metabolism and increase cellular oxygenation.
 Daily needs in adults are estimated at 150 mcg/day, although they can increase to 175 mcg and 200 mcg/day during pregnancy and lactation.

 The main sources are fish, mollusks, crustaceans, and algae.
-In vegans, an excellent option to increase their intake is through algae such as kelp, nori, dulse, among others, 3 0 4 times per week.
+In vegans, an excellent option to increase their intake is through algae such as kelp and nori, among others, 3 0 4 times per week.
 Half a teaspoon of iodized salt per day also covers the requirement of this mineral.

-On the other hand, in these diets, you should be careful with certain vegetables such as cabbages and legumes.
-Consuming them raw prevents the absorption of iodine in the diet.
+On the other hand, in these diets, you should be careful with certain vegetables such as different types of cabbage and legumes.
+Consuming them raw prevents the absorption of iodine in a person’s diet.

 Due to the risk of nutrient deficiencies, it’s crucial to know how to plan a vegan diet.
 Therefore, as much as possible, it’s best to go to a nutrition professional.
 Although vegetables are indeed very healthy, it’s also true that they can’t cover all of our nutritional needs.